continuitydrift/eth-denver-2022/chapter-11.md

 "Heresy!"
 Babacar said.

-"You know, I really only got into crypto because of my friend, Damien.
+"You know, I really only got into all this because of my friend, Damien.
 He introduced me to Nico, and got me into the Daemon DAO.
 Honestly, I don't even understand a lot of it."

 Babacar took a long pause before answering.
 "I got into crypto as a way to hide my family's savings, so my father wouldn't drink all of it away."